 Default MPU settings has been implemented in the SOC module as a private function SOC_mpu_config() that is called by public API SOC_init() when SOC_MPUCfg_CONFIG option is passed by the application.
-Doxygen of SOC (mmwave_sdk<ver>\packages\ti\drivers\soc \docs\doxygen\html\index.html\) has SOC_mpu_config() documented with details of choice of memory regions etc. When MPU violation happens, BIOS will automatically trap and produce a dump of registers that indicate which address access caused violation (e.g DFAR which indicates what data address access caused violation).
+Doxygen of SOC (mmwave_sdk<ver>\packages\ti\drivers\soc \docs\doxygen\html\index.html) has SOC_mpu_config() documented with details of choice of memory regions etc. When MPU violation happens, BIOS will automatically trap and produce a dump of registers that indicate which address access caused violation (e.g DFAR which indicates what data address access caused violation).
 Note: The SOC function uses as many MPU regions as possible to cover all the memory space available on the respective device.
 There may be some free MPU regions available for certain devcies (ex: xWR14xx) for the application to use and program as per their requirement.
 See the function implementation/doxygen for more details on the usage and availability of the MPU regions.
-If the application needs for the MPU are different than the default settings, it can pass SOC_MPUCfg_BYPASS_CONFIG to SOC_init function and then it can either pre-configure or post configure the MPU using exported SOC_MPUCxx() functions.
-Application is responsible for the correct MPU settings when SOC_MPUCfg_BYPASS_CONFIG mode is chosen.
+If the application needs for the MPU are different than the default settings, it can pass SOC_MPUCfg_BYPASS_CONFIG to SOC_init function and then it can either pre-configure or post configure the MPU using exported SOC_MPUCfg_BYPASS_CONFIG mode is chosen.